OWASP/owasp.github.io/pages/all_supporters.md

 - Sponsor the Foundation and our Events
 - Make a [charitable gift](/donate) to the Foundation to support our ongoing work.

-## Corporate Membership
+## Corporate Supporters

 Becoming a Corporate Member of the OWASP Foundation demonstrates your organization’s commitment to information security.
-We have Corporate Membership plans from $800 on up, including regional discounts, startup discounts, and various tiers with increasing benefits.
+We have Corporate Supporters plans from $800 on up, including regional discounts, startup discounts, and various tiers with increasing benefits.

 All memberships include: